PHY-Wireless/sdk-nrf-otdoa/doc/nrf/libraries/otdoa_al/otdoa_overview.rst

 * :kconfig:option:`CONFIG_OTDOA_API_TLS_CERT_INSTALL` to enable installing a TLS certificate through the OTDOA library.
 * :kconfig:option:`OTDOA_TLS_SEC_TAG` to configure the TLS security tag slot to install PhyWi TLS certificate to.

+OTDOA Library Types:

+* :kconfig:option:`CONFIG_OTDOA_LIB_TYPE_PROD` to link with the standard production release version of the OTDOA binary library.
+* :kconfig:option:`CONFIG_OTDOA_LIB_TYPE_DBG` to link with a version of the OTDOA binary library that includes verbose debug logging.
+* :kconfig:option:`CONFIG_OTDOA_LIB_TYPE_DEV` to link with a version of the OTDOA binary library that includes modem capture support

 Shell commands list
 *******************